Configuring Zowe CLI

 Creating Zowe CLI profiles

-Profiles let you store configuration details for use on multiple commands.
+Profiles are a Zowe CLI functionality that let you store configuration information for use on multiple commands.
 You can create a profile that contains your username, password, and connection details for a particular mainframe system, then reuse that profile to avoid typing it again on every command.
-Switch between profiles to quickly target different mainframe subsystems.
+You can switch between profiles to quickly target different mainframe subsystems.

 zowe profiles create zosmf-profile --help

-Creating a profile that accesses API Mediation Layer
+Creating a profile to access an API Mediation Layer

 When you create a profile, specify the host and port of the API that you want to access.
 When you only provide the host and port configuration, Zowe CLI connects to the exposed endpoints of a specific API.